-At March 31, 2008, 50 percent of the Corporation's bonds were in a fixed rate mode and 50 percent in variable rate mode.
+At March 31, 2009, 50 percent of the Corporation's bonds were in a variable rate mode.
 However, the Corporation has entered into interest rate exchange agreements (swaps) totaling \$1.2 billion.
-These agreements provide for a synthetic fixed of interest, thereby rate reducing the Corporation's overall unhedged variable rate exposure to 20 percent of its bond portfolio.
+These agreements provide for a synthetic fixed rate of interest, thereby reducing the Corporation's overall unhedged variable rate exposure to 19 percent of its bond portfolio.

-LGAC swap counterparties are diversified among five providers with one, Morgan Stanley, participating in two different tranches.
+LGAC swap counterparties are diversified among five providers with one, Morgan Stanley, participating in both the 2003 and 2004 swaps.

-Swap Providers by Tranche \$1.2 Billion
+Swap Providers by Counterparty \$1.2 Billion